Blackpig/claude-setup/new.md

 After setup, show me:
 - Summary of created configuration files
-- MCP server installation status for each server
+- MCP server installation status (should show Herd and Boost configured)
+- Instructions to restart Claude Desktop to activate MCP servers
-- Any manual steps I need to complete for MCP servers
+- Test commands to verify MCP servers are working
 - Checklist of information I need to provide once I start installing the stack
 - Next steps for project initialization
 - Suggestions for customizing conventions.md based on my preferences"